linpengcheng/PurefunctionPipelineDataflow/README.md

 Good programmers worry about data structures and their relationships.
         ---- Linus Torvalds

+Data dominates.
+If you’ve chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
+Data structures, not algorithms, are central to programming.
+        ---- Rob Pike

 It’s better to have 100 functions operate on one data structure than 10 functions on 10 data structures.
         ---- Alan Perlis